-Healthy meets indulgent in this easy Banana Overnight Oats recipe!
-There’s all the delicious flavors of creamy oatmeal and decadent bananas foster in one easy to make, grab-and-go breakfast treat!
+Healthy meets indulgent in this easy recipe for Banana Overnight Oatmeal with Chia Seeds!
+There’s all the delicious flavors of creamy oats and decadent bananas foster in one easy to make, grab-and-go breakfast treat.
 Flavored with warm cinnamon, cozy maple syrup, nutrient-rich chia seeds and creamy peanut butter, this no-cook oatmeal recipe is an all-time favorite!
 You only need 10 minutes of prep to enjoy make-ahead breakfasts, snacks and desserts all week long!

 Hello, friends!
 How was your weekend?
 As always mine was pretty good, but not long enough.
 But really, are they ever?

 Exhaustion and not enough R&R are just a few of the reasons it is so important to eat a hearty breakfast.
 Especially on a Monday, right?!
-And, since breakfast happens to be my favorite meal, it’s only appropriate I share one of my favorite ways to start the day – with creamy, dreamy overnight oats!
+And, since breakfast happens to be my favorite meal, it’s only appropriate I share one of my favorite ways to start the day – with creamy, dreamy overnight bananas and cream oatmeal!

 This isn’t just any ‘ole breakfast though, this is healthy meets indulgent serious breakfast business, people.

 Have you hopped aboard the overnight oats bandwagon yet?
 If you have, awesome!!
 Then you already know how delicious they are.
-If you haven’t, trust and believe, this creamy banana topped treat is a fantastic place to start!
+If you haven’t, trust and believe, this bananas and cream oatmeal treat is a fantastic place to start!

 Rolled oats are incredibly nutritious!
 They are a great source of fiber, loaded with important vitamins and contain more protein than most grains.
 Plus these banana overnight oats have the added health benefit of chia seeds, which are loaded with nutrients, antioxidants, protein and omega-3 fatty acids!
 Basically, these oats are winning in the health benefits department!